What is Shop Floor Control Management and Why Is It Important?

 6. Leverage Automation and Technology

 Automation can significantly increase efficiency and reduce errors on the shop floor.
 This is where shop floor control systems come in handy.
-A shop floor control system ensures the following:
+A shop floor control system does the following:

 Additionally, embracing Industry 4.0 technologies like IoT and AI-driven analytics allows for smarter and more responsive production environments.